droonga/droonga.org/tutorial/1.0.8/benchmark/index.md

 Instead, you can specify multiple endpoint host names as a comma-separated list for the `--default-hosts` option.

 And, the path to the result file also changed.

-Don't forget to monitor system status of both nodes also.
+Don't forget to monitor system status of both nodes while benchmarking.
+If only one node is busy and another is idling, something wrong - for example, they are not working as a cluster.
+You also must check the actual cache hit rate of all nodes.

 #### Benchmark Droonga with three nodes